jycybersec/SNORT-IDS-IPS/README.md

 ## TCP Null Scan Rule

+- **Description**: This rule detects TCP Null scans, where no flags are set in the TCP header.
+Such scans are used to probe for open ports by exploiting differences in how systems respond to these packets.
+The rule drops the packet and logs the event with the message “Possible Null Scan Blocked,” indicating a potential threat.

 - **Snort Rule**
   ```snort
   drop tcp any any -> any any (flags:0; msg:"Possible Null Scan Blocked"; classtype:misc-attack; sid:9000070; rev:1;)